IncQueryLabs/arrowhead-tools-magicdraw-plugins/README.md

 ### Documentation generation

-To read more about our documentation approach, visit our first example, the [documentation of the profile itself].
+To read more about our documentation approach, visit our first example, the [documentation of the profile itself](https://github.com/IncQueryLabs/arrowhead-tools/tree/master/Profile%20Documentation).
 We intend to extend this flexible approach to automated documentation scenarios for industrial use-cases as well.

 ### Validation